couchbase/couchbase-lite-core/docs/P2P.md

 This will mostly be done by the higher-level peer-to-peer components in LiteCore.

-1. Register the provider(s).
+1. Register the provider(s) by calling the static `C4PeerDiscovery::registerProvider`.
+2. Instantiate `C4PeerDiscovery`, passing it a "serviceID" string that identifies the application's P2P service.
+The serviceID will be used to advertise the device and discover other peers.
-2. Instantiate an observer and register it with `C4PeerDiscovery::addObserver`.
+3. Instantiate an observer and register it with `C4PeerDiscovery::addObserver`.
-3. Call `C4PeerDiscovery::startBrowsing` and `C4PeerDiscovery::startPublishing`.
+4. Call `C4PeerDiscovery::startBrowsing` and `C4PeerDiscovery::startPublishing`.
-4. Track the set of peers by monitoring `addedPeer` and `removedPeer` notifications.
+5. Track the set of peers by monitoring the `addedPeer` and `removedPeer` calls to your observer.
-5. If you want to watch the metadata of peers, call their `monitorMetadata` methods.
+6. If you want to watch the metadata of peers, call their `monitorMetadata` methods.
-6. You can update your own metadata by calling `C4PeerDiscovery::updateMetadata`.
+7. You can update your own metadata by calling `C4PeerDiscovery::updateMetadata`.
-7. Respond to an `incomingConnection` notification by creating an incoming replicator on the provided `C4Socket`.
+8. Respond to an `incomingConnection` notification by creating an incoming replicator on the provided `C4Socket`.
-8. To replicate with a peer:
+9. To initiate replication with a peer:
    1. Call its `resolveURL` method, passing it a callback.
    2. When the callback is called, you're given a URL for the peer as well as a `C4SocketFactory`.
    3. Use those to start a replicator.
 (The socket factory goes in `C4ReplicatorParameters::socketFactory`.)
-9. To stop peer discovery, call `C4PeerDiscovery::stopBrowsing` and `C4PeerDiscovery::stopPublishing`.
+10. To stop peer discovery, call `C4PeerDiscovery::stopBrowsing` and `C4PeerDiscovery::stopPublishing`.

-Note that you never call `C4PeerDiscoveryProvider` directly.
+Note that you never need to call a `C4PeerDiscoveryProvider` directly.
+The only attribute you might want to use is its `name`, for logging purposes or to identify a specific provider (e.g. to prioritize DNS-SD over Bluetooth when connecting.)

 ## Implementing a Provider

 To implement a provider for a protocol, you subclass `C4PeerDiscoveryProvider` and implement the abstract methods.
 These are all asynchronous, except for `getSocketFactory`.
 They should return quickly and announce results or changes by calling other methods, as described below.
+They must be thread-safe.

 At runtime, create a singleton instance and call its `registerProvider` method so that `C4PeerDiscovery` knows about it.